Chapter 17 : The Undeniable Craving in the Room of Hidden Things

 She could tell that the spell did in fact work because his voice had become muffled.
 She was elated, but did not predict his next move.

-“If one of us steps through it fully, it will be lost.”
-He told her.
+“If one of us steps through the barrier fully, it will be lost,” he told her.

 She didn’t step forward.
 She practically jumped to him, thrilled at her success.